Raspberries are easy to grow and their harvest is abundant.

 - ‘Meco’ – variety created by the French INRA institute, bears fruits over 5 weeks.

-Indeterminate raspberry bushes, which bear fruit from in July to September:
+These bear fruit from in July to September:

 - ‘Zeva’ – not very thorny, large, firm and tasty fruits, quick to renew blooming in rich soil.
 No need to train this one.